Everything you need to know about hair removal

-Waxing, threading, electrolysis, laser… we’ve got you covered
+Whether you need waxing, threading, electrolysis, laser… we’ve got you covered!

 To some, the world of hair removal techniques (and the lingo that goes with it) is all a bit of a minefield.
 For one, the different types of waxing available – strip, sugar, chocolate and Lycon, to name just a few – sound like a confectioner’s selection box rather than a salon menu.
 So, if you’re someone who includes hair removal into your beauty regime, but have grown tired of the discomfort of shaving, here’s a quick and helpful guide to everything you’ll need to know about waxing, threading, electrolysis and laser.